sheuno/Springback/README.md

 # Springback

-The Springback control behaves like a spring-loaded joystick which returns to its center position.
-However, with the Springback control, the centre (or origin) can be anywhere in a window since it's the initial touch down point.
-The control also has a return delay which determines how quickly the joystick returns to its starting point.
+The Springback control behaves like a spring-loaded joystick which returns to its central position.
+However, with the Springback control, the central position or *touch down origin* (TDO) can be anywhere inside a window.
+A finger drag action causes the control to move away from that TDO.
+Whilst a touch up action causes the control to return to the TDO at a specified/configurable rate.

-The demonstration shows how the Springback control can be used to pan quickly (or slowly) over a very large area and how accurately it can reach a precise destination.
-All this can be achieved without excessing swiping.
+The demonstration shows how the Springback control can be used to
+- pan quickly (or slowly) over a very large area
+- reach a specific destination very accurately without overshooting
+- provide an alternative maneuver mechanism to excessive swiping

 # Technical

-Demo uses a storyboard consisting of two view controllers
+The demo uses a storyboard consisting of two view controllers

-ViewController.m - ObjC controller with embedded ObjC SpringbackControl (SpringbackControl) ViewControllerSw.m - ObjC controller with embedded Swift SpringbackControl (SpringbackControlSw)
+- ViewController.m - an ObjC view controller which references an ObjC Springback control (class SpringbackControl)
+- ViewControllerSw.m - an ObjC view controller which references a Swift Springback control (class SpringbackControlSw) ... *this one is for all you Swift pioneers!*

-The two pieces of code are almost identifical excetpt for the embedded SpringbackControl.
+The two pieces of code are almost identifical except for the type of SpringbackControl instance.

-To embed the control into your own projects, you only need the files under the Control group/folder, and the control can be configured like any other standard control in Interface Builder.
+To embed the control into your own projects, you need only the files under the *Control* group/folder, and the control can be created programmatically or accessed like any other standard control in Interface Builder.

 # Objc

-Tracing is turned on/off using a custom flag SBCLOG_LEVEL=1, 2 or 3
+Tracing is turned on/off using a compiler preprocessing setting of SBCLOG_LEVEL=1, 2 or 3
-(1 is quite, 3 is noisy)
+(1 is quiet, 3 is noisy)

 # Swift

-This is version 2.2.
-Not migrated to 3.0 yet.
-Sorry for any incompatibility issues.
+This code is version 2.2.
+I've not migrated to 3.0 yet, so apologies for any incompatibility issues.
 Tracing is turned on/off using a custom flag -DSBCLOG_LEVEL1, -DSBCLOG_LEVEL2, or -DSBCLOG_LEVEL3
-(1 is quite, 3 is noisy)
+(1 is quiet, 3 is noisy)

-(Oh, and please don't complain about the direction of the "Reverse Pan" setting.
-That's part of the demo, not the actual control)
+*(Oh, and please don't complain about the direction of the "Reverse Pan" setting.
+That's part of the demo, not the actual control)*

 Have fun
 Sheun

 # Contact